cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          optimization level of unrolls loops with constant number of iterations (optimization for speed) --function-inlining LEVEL
-                         optimization level of inlines stackless function calls (optimization for speed) --jump-straightening LEVEL
+                         optimization level of inlines stackless function calls (optimization for speed) --case-switching LEVEL
+                         optimization level of modifies suitable case expressions to use jump tables --return-optimization LEVEL
+                         optimization level of speeds up return statements in recursive and stackless functions --jump-straightening LEVEL
                          optimization level of simplifying sequences of intertwined jumps --jump-threading LEVEL